Kankakee Attorneys for Broken and Fractured Bones from Pedestrian Accidents

 Did a careless motorist hit you while you were walking?
 You may be able to recover compensation for your injuries, including your broken bones.
 Generally, there are two paths forward.
 The first option is filing an insurance claim with the at-fault driver’s insurance provider.
 The second path involves filing a personal injury lawsuit against the driver or the driver’s insurer if negotiations don’t result in an appropriate settlement.

-An experienced personal injury attorney will be able to assess your situation and determine which legal pathway offers you the best opportunity to recover the money you deserve.
+An experienced car accident injury attorney will be able to assess your situation and determine which legal pathway offers you the best opportunity to recover the money you deserve.
 An attorney can also calculate the potential value of your case.
 Although each case is unique, you might be able to seek money for the following:

 - Medical expenses